escemi-tech/.github/resume/themes/escemi/README.md

 - **Print Perfect**: Optimized A4 rendering with proper page breaks and color preservation

 ## Customization

+### Component-level styling

+Every domain component now owns its bespoke CSS next to the React files (for example `src/components/hero/hero.css` or `src/components/continuation/continuation.css`).
+The main `src/styles.css` simply imports those partials, so you can:

+1. Add or tweak styles inside the component-level file.
+2. Re-run `npm run build` so Tailwind/PostCSS bundles the updated rules.

+When creating a new section, drop a `<domain>.css` file beside the component, wrap selectors in `@layer components { ... }`, and add the component folder to the existing imports list inside `src/styles.css`.

+### Colors

 The theme uses ESCEMI's official branding colors.
 You can customize colors by editing the CSS variables in `style.css`: